tcpalmer/nina-scheduler/faqs.md

 _Will the plugin stop tracking and guiding while it's waiting for the next target?_

-> Yes - it will stop where it is but won't park.
+> Yes - it will stop where it is.
+If you want the mount to park, you can set a [profile preference](target-management/profiles.html#profile-preferences) to park during waits.

 _Can I make changes to projects, targets, or exposure plans while it's running?_